m-wynn/record-region/README.md

 ###Record to the default location (/tmp/recorded.webm) with the default time of 10 seconds:
     $ record-region.sh

 ###Record and upload to pomf.se:
     $ record-region.sh -u

 ###Record, and upload using a custom script:
     $ record-region.sh -c /path/to/uploader/script

-This doesn't necessarily have to be an uploader, just a script that is triggered after the recording is done.
+After recording, the script will run `/path/to/uploader/script /location/of/recording` This script doesn't necessarily have to be an uploader, just a script that is triggered after the recording is done.
 Also, note that `-c` implies `-u`

 ###Record using a specified duration: